| Ch 6 -- The C and C++ Programming Languages

 occurred and the functions that were called to reach that line.
 Often, this information

 is enough to identify the problem.
-It is not the limit of sdb, though.
+It is not the limit of sdb, though. sdb also provides an environment for debugging programs interactively.

 Invoking sdb with a program enables you to set breakpoints, examine variable